Allison Cummings - Professor

 Cummings has edited literary magazines, including Amoskeag: the Journal of SNHU and The Madison Review.
 She is currently the faculty advisor for SNHU's student literary journal, The Manatee.

-Andrew Martino - Associate Professor
+Andrew Martino - Professor

 Dr. Andrew Martino joined SNHU in 2005.
 A professor of English, he also directs the University Honors Program.
 Courses taught and designed include Books to Die For, Modern European Literature and Postcolonial Encounters.